Battle of Kyongju: Fall of P'ohang-dong

-At 02:00 September 5, Lieutenant Colonel Rollins S. Emmerich, one of the ROK I Corps' KMAG advisers, hastened to Yonil Airfield where he conferred with Lieutenant Colonel D. M. McMains, commanding the 3rd Battalion, 9th Infantry, stationed there, and informed him of the situation in P'ohang-dong.
+At 02:00 September 5, Lieutenant colonel Rollins S. Emmerich, one of the ROKA I Corps' KMAG advisers, hastened to Yonil Airfield where he conferred with Lieutenant colonel D. M. McMains, commanding the 3rd Battalion, 9th Infantry, stationed there, and informed him of the situation in P'ohang-dong.
 Emmerich obtained a platoon of tanks and returned with them to the town.
 He placed the tanks in position and awaited the expected KPA armored attack.
-At 05:30 he received information that elements of the ROK 22nd Regiment had retreated in the face of KPA attack.
+At 05:30 he received information that elements of the ROKA 22nd Regiment had retreated in the face of KPA attack.
 KPA troops entered this gap and just before 11:00 the US tanks in P'ohang-dong were under heavy KPA machine gun fire.
 Five KPA SU-76 self-propelled guns approached and began firing.
 At a range of one city block the US tanks knocked out the lead gun, killing its three crew members.
 In the ensuing exchange of fire the other four withdrew.
 Emmerich then directed air strikes and artillery fire which destroyed the other four guns.
 But that afternoon at 14:35 the order came to evacuate all materiel and supplies from the Yonil airfield.

 That night, September 5–6, events reached a climax inside P'ohang-dong.
-At midnight, after 10 rounds of KPA mortar or artillery fire struck near it, the ROK 3rd Division command post moved to another location.
+At midnight, after 10 rounds of KPA mortar or artillery fire struck near it, the ROKA 3rd Division command post moved to another location.
 KPA fire that followed it to the new location indicated observed and directed fire.
-The ROK division commander, Brigadier General Lee Jun Shik and several members of his senior staff claimed they became sick.
+The ROKA division commander, Brigadier general Lee Jun Shik and several members of his senior staff claimed they became sick.
 The division withdrew from P'ohang-dong, and on September 6 it was again in KPA hands.
-The ROK command relieved both the ROK I Corps and the ROK 3rd Division commanders.
+The ROKA command relieved both the I Corps and the 3rd Division commanders.
 At this time new commanders were appointed for these major commands.
-Brigadier General Kim Paik Il took command of ROK I Corps, while Capital Division came under command of Colonel Song Yo Ch'an, and ROK 3rd Division came under command of Colonel Lee Jong Ch'an.
+Brigadier general Kim Paik Il took command of I Corps, while Capital Division came under command of Colonel Song Yo Ch'an, and the 3rd Division came under command of Colonel Lee Jong Ch'an.

-Because the big gap between the ROK Capital and 8th Divisions made it impossible for ROK I Corps at Kyongju to direct the action of the 8th Division, the ROK transferred that division to the control of ROK II Corps on September 7, and attached to it the ROK 5th Regiment, 7th Division.
-This shift of command came just as the KPA 15th Division penetrated the ROK 8th Division lines to enter Yongch'on in the Taegu-P'ohang-dong corridor.
-From west of An'gang-ni the ROK 3rd Regiment drove toward Yongch'on, attempting to close the gap.
+Because the big gap between the ROKA Capital and 8th Divisions made it impossible for ROKA I Corps at Kyongju to direct the action of the 8th Division, the ROKA transferred that division to the control of ROKA II Corps on September 7, and attached to it the ROKA 5th Regiment, 7th Division.
+This shift of command came just as the KPA 15th Division penetrated the ROKA 8th Division lines to enter Yongch'on in the Taegu-P'ohang-dong corridor.
+From west of An'gang-ni the ROKA 3rd Regiment drove toward Yongch'on, attempting to close the gap.